saylerb/agile/end-of-module-cohort-retrospective.markdown

 ### Writing (10 min, ~2 min per person)
 * Write down the strengths and talents you've observed from everyone in your (sub)group
+  * Deb - high energy
+  * Erin - project management
+  * Robbie - thoughtful problem-solver
+  * Charles - charismatic
 * Write down the areas in which your sub(group) members stand to improve
+  * Deb - confidence, willingness to tackle problems on your own
+  * Erin - not lying about being sick and then going to karaoke
+  * Robbie - improve on being my gametime partner
+  * Charles - Charles could stop farting.
 ### Share (20 min)
 Organize each group in a circle.
 Put one student in the middle of the circle and have the other members share their feedback.
 Change the participant in the center until everyone has received feedback